irfan66bot/MultiFunctionBypassBot/README.md

 > # Environment Variables

+- `CONFIG_ENV_URL` Put your Config File URL so that it works as Bot Config
 - `API_HASH` Your API Hash from [my.telegram.org](https://my.telegram.org)
 - `API_ID` Your API ID from [my.telegram.org](https://my.telegram.org)
 - `BOT_TOKEN` Your bot token from [@BotFather](https://telegram.dog/BotFather)